 Dr. Eckel is a featured speaker, writer, lecturer, and consultant on faith-learning integration, worldview, culture, film critique, apologetics, education, curriculum development, instructional methodologies, and Christian school philosophy.
-Mark is an ordained minister with a Th.M. in Old Testament and a Ph.D. in the social sciences.
+Mark is an ordained minister with earned degrees: a Th.M. in Old Testament and a Ph.D. in the social sciences (leadership).

 Mark’s wife Robin is a second grade Christian school teacher.
 They have two grown children, Tyler and Chelsea.
 Mark and Robin are members of and contribute their gifts to Crossroads Community Church, Fishers, Indiana.
 Besides family and friends, NFL football, Dunkin’ Donuts Coffee, Syracuse Lacrosse, books, movies, maple sugar candy, Marilyn Eve and Isaiah Bruce, Mark’s five-year old grand-daughter and two-year-old grandson, bring a smile to Mark’s face.